Field \(\QQ\) of Rational Numbers

 INPUT:

-• p – a prime integer.
+• p – prime integer

-OUTPUT: The residue field at this prime.
+OUTPUT: the residue field at this prime

 EXAMPLES: